 Employee feedback surveys can simplify and streamline the process of gathering feedback.
 But they need to be done right to be effective.

-The goal of an employee feedback survey is to improve your business productivity by getting a better idea of how your employees feel in their job and what they think about the company.
+The goal of an employee feedback survey is to improve your business productivity by getting a better idea of how your employees feel about their job and what they think about the company.

 To ease this challenge, you’ll have to clearly define the goals of your employee survey, the key metrics you’re checking for and how often they need to be monitored.